spinda/liquidhaskell-cabal/README.md

    Ignoring unknown section type: custom-setup
    ```

-   This is because Cabal won't actually recognize the `custom-setup` stanza
+   This is because old versions of Cabal (before version 1.24) don't recognize the `custom-setup`
-   until version 1.24 and above.
-If you're building with Stack, see the next
-   step; otherwise, you'll need to install `liquidhaskell-cabal` manually to
+   stanza.
+If you're building with Stack, see the next step; otherwise, you'll need to install
-   make it available to your `Setup.hs`:
+   `liquidhaskell-cabal` manually to make it available to your `Setup.hs`:

    ```
-   $ cabal install liquidhaskell-cabal-0.1.1.0
+   $ cabal install liquidhaskell-cabal-0.2.0.0
    ```

 1. If you're building with Stack, add the following to your project's `stack.yaml`: